Skip to content

 Before

 The process of planning required going through two screens.
-The slider component used for daypicking was illegible for the users.
+The slider component used as a date picker was unreadable.

 After